Paramedic Program Information

 Current National Registered Emergency Medical Technician or Advanced Emergency Medical Technician certification

-Anatomy & Physiology (must meet program standards, not all A&P courses are approved) (We offer 8 & 16 week A&P courses)
+Anatomy & Physiology (must meet program standards, not all A&P courses are approved) GCTC offers an 8 week A&P course that starts in August and completes before the start of Paramedic.

 Refund Policy